Brooks Koepka Reacts To PGA Championship Crowds

-Brooks Koepka missed out on his fifth Major title, but it was the crowds at Kiawah Island that annoyed the 31-year-old.
+Brooks Koepka missed out on a fifth Major title, but it was the crowds at Kiawah Island that seemed to annoy the 31-year-old.

 “No One Really Gave A S**t” Brooks Koepka Reacts To PGA Championship Crowds